anooplab/homepage-source/content/about.md

 *    1999-2005 - PhD with Prof. E. D. Jemmis at the University of Hyderabad, India.
 Topic: Computational studies on Three-membered ring systems containing B, Al and Ga; Carborynes and their metal complexes; Agostic interactions.
 *    1996-1998 - MSc Chemistry at the School of Chemical Sciences, Mahatma Gandhi University, Kottayam, Kerala.
 *    1993-1996 - BSc (Chemistry) at the Nirmala College, Muvattupuzha, Kerala
+*    1991-1993 - Pre-Degree at the Nirmala College, Muvattupuzha, Kerala
+*    1988-1991 - High School at the St. Sebastians High School, Anicade, Muvattupuzha, Kerala
+*    1985-1998 - U. P. School at the Teachers Training Insitute, Muvattupuzha, Kerala
+*    1981-1995 - L. P. School at the Little Flower L. P. School, Muvattupuzha, Kerala